wdvorkin/academic-kickstart/content/publication/BDM_Lockdown_2020/index.md

 publication: ""
 publication_short: ""

-abstract: "We quantify the lockdown effect: the  extent to which a lockdown limits the spread of COVID-19 infections.
-For this purpose we focus on Sweden---one of the few countries without a lockdown---and use synthetic control techniques to develop a counterfactual lockdown scenario.
-Based on a donor pool of European countries, we construct a control unit that behaves just like Sweden in terms of infection dynamics before it is put under lockdown for 8.5 weeks.
-The outcome in the control unit approximates the counterfactual lockdown scenario for Sweden.
-Three findings stand out.
-First, at the end of the lockdown period, COVID-19 infections and deaths in Sweden would have been reduced by one half and one third, respectively.
-Second, the lockdown effect starts to materialize with a delay of 3 to 4 weeks only.
-Third, we analyze Google mobility reports and find that actual mobility adjustments in Sweden are similar to those in the control unit---in both cases there is evidence for social distancing, but more so in the control unit."
+abstract: "While most countries imposed a lockdown in response to COVID-19, Sweden did not.
+To quantify the lockdown effect, we approximate a counterfactual lockdown scenario for Sweden through the outcome in a synthetic control unit.
+We find, first, that a 9-week lockdown in the first half of 2020 would have reduced infections and deaths by about 75% and 50%, respectively.
+Second, the lockdown effect starts to materialize with a delay of 3-4 weeks only.
+Third, the actual adjustment of mobility patterns in Sweden suggests there has been substantial voluntary social restraint, although the adjustment was less strong than under the lockdown scenario.
+Lastly, we find that a lockdown would not have caused much additional output loss."

 # Summary.
 An optional shortened abstract.
 summary: ""